 Your computer also uses the VPN’s IP address, so you have some privacy online.
 Your identity remains anonymous and secure.
 What this means for you is that private data and transfers cannot be intercepted or stolen.

 This is particularly important when you’re using open networks such as those in coffee shops, restaurants, and airports.
 These connections are often not secured, and anyone can pry into your data.
 While you don’t need to install a VPN on your stick to use it, you should strongly consider doing so.

 With the fire stick, you might have credit card numbers, bank account numbers, your images, music, home movies and other personal data that is vulnerable to hacking and data corruption.
-Having a VPN on your fire stick will protect your data.
+Having a VPN on your device will protect your data.

 Now, let’s say you have your stick.
 You installed ExpressVPN.
-You plugged your fire stick into your smart TV—this means you’re ready to install Kodi!
+You plugged it into your smart TV—this means you’re ready to install Kodi!

 Let’s do this.

 Before starting the Kodi installation, make sure that you’ve plugged your fire stick into your smart TV’s HDMI port.
 Turn the Alexa remote on and press the home button.

 This will bring you to your TV’s home screen where you will access your TVs Settings Menu to start the install.

 Navigate to your smart TV’s settings menu.

 You will see an option to Enable Apps from Unknown Sources, if the setting is turned off, click On to toggle it on.